- Extradition Institute

 The status of these territories complicates the establishment and implementation of international agreements, including those concerning extradition.

-Countries with limited extradition
+Countries with Limited extradition

 States with limited extradition that have a high degree of freedom of action: